 Well I hope you have enjoyed my living room tour so far!
 But there is one part of the room I haven’t shared yet.
 There’s a good reason for that!
 It actually doesn’t have much to look at.

-One surprising thing about re-doing a room from start to finish in 7 weeks, is that everything that doesn’t add to the overall look of the room gets edited.
+One thing about re-doing a room from start to finish in 7 weeks, is that everything that doesn’t add to the overall look of the room gets edited.
 I ended up with a lot of STUFF being edited out.
-And you know what, I don’t want to fill up the space again too quickly!
+I don’t want to fill up the space again too quickly!